 Win over, don’t turnover!
-Retaining lab talent in the life science industry
+Retaining lab staff in the life science industry

 With up to 40% of revenue reinvestment being dedicated to payroll, it’s clear that talent represents one of the pharmaceutical industry’s most significant assets.
 Particularly in laboratories, finding the right staff with the appropriate technical skill set is vital to maintaining drug production supply chains.